Arkadiy Sukhorukov: Professional activity

 He has published 354 scientific works, including 1 invention, more than 35 monographs, textbooks and handbooks, and more than 20 state and departmental standards and methodical recommendations.

 His main scientific interests are: economic theory, theory of investments and innovations, economic security, international and regional economics, media management, economic security of the state, international economy, regional economy, investment and innovation activity.

-Sukhorukov's scientific achievements have found recognition outside Ukraine: some of his works have been published in the UK, the People's Republic of China, the Russian Federation, Belarus, and Kazakhstan.
+Sukhorukov's scientific achievements have found recognition outside Ukraine: some of his works have been published in the United Kingdom, China, Russia, Belarus, and Kazakhstan.
 He is a member of the Academic Council of the International Institute named after S. Kuznets, for his contribution to the scientific and creative development between Ukraine and Kazakhstan, and in 2006, he was awarded the title of honorary professor of the South Kazakhstan State University.